-The main mission of this module is to generate the architectural intermediate file, which combines both feasible platform and architectural components information containing in the strings of their respective design-option files.
-The resulting architectural intermediate file is used later for (i) feasibility checking of mapping strings, and (ii) as input to the Translator to generate the architectural model.
+The main mission of this module is to provide the architectural description for each design point by means of combining both feasible platform and architectural components information, which are contained in the strings of their respective design-option files.
+The resulting architectural description file is used later for (i) feasibility checking of mapping strings, and (ii) as input (to the Translator) to generate the architectural model.
 Thus, the Architectural Platform Generator can be considered as the first stage of the system model generation process.

-An architectural description in the architectural intermediate file is created in two steps: platform or topological template generation and architecture instance generation.
+An architectural description is created in two steps: platform or topological template generation and architecture instance generation.
 The basic building block of these descriptions is the so-called Basic Topology Unit (BTU).
 As shown in Fig. 5, the BTU is a logical pattern consisting of a network container (the gray component) and a variable number of element containers (the white blocks).
 These element containers are labelled inside each BTU and can, in a later stage, be instantiated as architectural components such as PEs and SEs.
-The number of element containers in a BTU depends on the user specifications, which specify the maximum number of PEs, SEs and NEs in a platform, the available types for each kind of architectural components, the connectivity property between different BTUs, and so on.
+The number of element containers in a BTU depends on the user specifications, like the maximum number of PEs and SEs in a platform.
 Note that network containers cannot directly connect to each other, while element containers can connect to both element and network containers.